February / March – Gender Equality

 Towards Gender Equality in Law: An Analysis of State Failures from a Global Perspective (Brayson, Kimberley, et al.)

 This Open Access book aims to find out how and why states in various regions and of diverse cultural backgrounds fail in their gender equality laws and policies.
-In doing this, the book maps out states’ failures in their legal systems and unpacks the clashes between different levels and forms of law—namely domestic laws, local regulations, or the implementation of international law, individually or in combination.
-By taking off from the confirmation that the concept of law that is to be used in achieving gender equality is a multidimensional, multi-layered, and to an extent, contradictory phenomenon, this book aims to find out how different layers of laws interact and how they impact gender equality.
+The book maps out states’ failures in their legal systems and unpacks the clashes between different levels and forms of law.

 If you prefer a film to a book, the Department of Film Studies have also created a playlist which highlights six 21st-century documentaries made by, and about, women: Women and Global Documentary – Centre for Screen Cultures